felixthegit123/FelixBoyne/README.md

 - **Email:** 26boynef@bscmail.org

 ## Unit converter
-"This is the first project I did which converts units"
+This is the first project I did which converts units.
 ```python
 def km_to_miles(km):
     """Convert kilometres to miles."""